toxicdensity/RoutersploitTermux/README.md

 ./run.sh or sh run.sh or bash run.sh
 ```

-And if this method dont work I will make the installer with python3.
-So thanks for the attention!
+So if that command seems not work you can run this script with python3 with command...

 # Installation